 What If Apple Made a Shower Head?
 Meet the Nebia 2.0

 Launched in 2015, the Nebia 1.0 is a sleek shower head that, according to the brand, uses 65 percent less water than a traditional shower head while providing three times the water pressure.
 It’s a promise that’s even attracted investment from some of the biggest names in Silicon Valley (Apple’s Tim Cook, for example).
-Unveiled today, Nebia 2.0 is even better.
+Available now, Nebia 2.0 one-ups the original.

-Though installing the Nebia is fairly straightforward, due to water pressure issues it was only compatible with about two-thirds of showers in the US.
+Though installing the Nebia is fairly straightforward, due to issues with water pressure, it was only compatible with about two-thirds of showers in the US.
 According to Nebia, the 2.0 brings that number to 95 percent.
 On top of that, water pumped out of the Nebia 2.0 is 29 percent warmer than its predecessor and requires no additional power or water pressure.
 And thanks to many customer complaints with the all-white original, the 2.0 now comes in matte black and matte silver.